Ecommerce Conversion Metrics Guide: Top 7 Metrics to Grow Your Business

 Repeat the calculation across different categories and compare the results.
 To analyze individual product performance, use revenue from that specific product rather than the category.
 Additionally, to analyze the performance of products within a category, divide the revenue from each product within that category by the total revenue from that category.

 Analyzing revenue by product and product category enables you to identify top and underperforming products.
-Use the data to adjust your product portfolio and pricing strategy to make them as effective as possible.
+Use the data to adjust your product portfolio and to make them as effective as possible.
 You might decide to rethink the promotion, product pages, or pricing of underperforming products or cut them altogether.

 Track the revenue of different types of products over time to understand which products are typically in demand at different times of the year.
 Revenue analysis across products helps with inventory management and demand forecasting so you always have the right products in stock.